tobigun/EavesDrum/README.md

    - The bigger the buffer the less error-prone is the playback, even if the CPU is currently doing some other stuff.
 But every buffer and every byte in the buffer will increase the latency.
    - So the best way to reduce latency is to reduce the buffer sizes.
 The goal is a latency of 5-6 ms for this part.
 On windows this is only possible without crackling and dropouts with ASIO drivers.
 So make sure your audio device has dedicated ASIO drivers.
      - Do not waste your time with WASAPI or DirectSound drivers.
 WASAPI (Low-Latency) resulted in 69ms, WASAPI (Exclusive Mode) in 34.9ms.
 DirectSound was even worse.
 Same device with ASIO was about 6ms.
      - You can try [ASIO4All](https://asio4all.org/) if you want to start with an existing interface that does not come with ASIO drivers - but keep your expectations low.
-With the Realtek soundcard built-into one of my notebooks I could not get the latency below 35 ms with ASIO4All which is unusable.
+With the Realtek soundcard built into one of my notebooks I could not get the latency below 35 ms with ASIO4All which is unusable.
    - Select ASIO as the output type in your drum software and start with the lowest audio buffer size.
      - Trigger the pads really quick and try every pads if you hear some crackling or dropouts on any of them.
      - Also check if the audio quality is still ok or if it sounds muffled, ...